TheMasterDuper/Wild/README.md

-#This plugin allows you to teleport to a random location in the world you are currently in
+This plugin allows you to teleport to a random location in the world you are currently in

-Creator: BlazeTheDev, GageGamesHD
+This plugin will update normally

+Feel free to make some Pull requests and some suggestions of what should be added to the plugin

+Creator: GageGamesHD, remade from BlazeTheDev's plugin

-#Permissions: wild.command
+Permissions: wild.command

-Allows use of the /wild command.
+Allows you to use the command /wild

 Download latest phar here: https://poggit.pmmp.io/ci/GageGamesHD/Wild/Wild